A Complete List of Washington State Solar Incentives for 2022

-With the 2022 Washington state solar incentives, homeowners are eligible to get 26% of the cost of installing solar back in taxes using a federal solar tax credit while paying no local or state sales tax.
+With current WA solar rebates and tax incentives, homeowners are eligible to get 26% of the cost of installing solar back in taxes using a federal solar tax credit while paying no local or state sales tax.

 Combined with lower prices, tax breaks, and solar panels that can produce more energy, many Washingtonians are choosing to invest their money into solar panels for their home or business

 Here is your guide to the WA solar incentives and rebates that are currently available:

 Tax Exemption For Solar Installations